OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Now a license-report will be generated, which can be used to consult the licenses used by the third party libraries.
 Please check the license agreemts to see whether a copyright notice needs to be included into the app and whether the licensetype requires to open-source the code of the application.

-Similar to dependency checking, there are commercial tools which are able to check the licenses as well, such as <#TODO: add library checkers here>.
+Similar to dependency checking, there are commercial tools which are able to check the licenses as well, such as SourceClear or Blackduck.
 Note: If in doubt about the implications of a license model used by a third party library, then consult with a legal specialist.

+When a library contains a license in which the application IP needs to be open-sourced, check if there is an alternative for the library which can be used to provide similar functionalities.

 #### Dynamic Analysis

 The dynamic analysis of this secion comprises validating whether the copyrights of the licensens have been adhered to.
 This often means that the application should have an `about` or `EULA` section in which the copy-right statements are noted as required by the license of the third party library.

-#### Remediation
-When a library is found to contain vulnerabilities, then the following reasoning applies
-- Is the library packaged with the application?
-Then check whether the library has a version in which the vulnerability is patched.
-If not, check wehther the vulnerability actually affects the application.
-If that is the case or might be the case in the future, then look for an alternative which provides similar funcitonality, but without the vulnerabilities.
-- Is the library not packaged with the application?
-See if there is a patched version in which the vulnerability is fixed.
-If this is not the case, check if the  implications of the vulnerability for the build-proces.
-Could the vulnerability impede a build or weaken the security of the build-pipeline?
-Then try looking for an alternative in which the vulnerability is fixed.

-When a library contains a license in which the application IP needs to be open-sourced, check if there is an alternative for the library which can be used to provide similar functionalities.

 #### References